 No refunds will be made for a student beginning the semester as a full-time student (12 or more hours), then dropping to part time (11 or fewer hours) after the drop/add date (8th class day).
 A student who must drop a course because of excessive absences, poor work or other causes, withdraws without notice, is expelled, or is asked to withdraw is not entitled to a refund.
 Failure to attend class or simply notifying an individual instructor will not be regarded as an official withdrawal.

-Refund Policies and Definitions Required by Federal Regulations

-Institutional Charges: For the purpose of calculating the refund, institutional charges are defined as a charge for educational purposes by the school for which the school requires direct payment.
+Refund Policies and Definitions Required by Federal Regulations for which the school requires direct payment.
 These charges may include (but are not limited to) tuition, fees, residence hall, and prepaid board.